 Starts at $0 + state fees and only takes 5-10 minutes

-Indemnification’s definition is where one party compensates someone else for a loss, typically a third party’s loss.
+Indemnification is where one party compensates someone else for a loss, typically a third party’s loss.
 Indemnification’s business definition is often understood as a clause in a contract where one party agrees to compensate another party if something happens to a third party.
 This is an “indemnification clause.”

 Understanding indemnification also explains indemnification’s other names.
-Indemnification’s definition is often expressed as holding harmless.
+Indemnification’s definition is often expressed as “holding harmless.”
 This means that by one party assuming liability for another party, they essentially agree to hold that other party harmless for what they do.
 Thus, an indemnification clause is also sometimes called a hold harmless clause.

-Let’s say that you hire a general contractor to build a new home.
+Suppose someone hires a general contractor to build a new home.
 The general contractor contracts an electrician to do the electrical work in the new home.
 The electrician installs the wiring negligently.
 Then, the house catches on fire due to negligent wiring.

 Recommended articles

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
-If you have specific questions about any of these topics, seek the counsel of a licensed professional.
+For specific questions about any of these topics, seek the counsel of a licensed professional.

 Ready to Start Your Business?